awsdocs/aws-elemental-mediapackage-user-guide/doc_source/supported-inputs-live.md

 # Live Supported Codecs and Input Types<a name="supported-inputs-live"></a>

-This following sections describe supported input types and codecs for live streaming content\.
+The following sections describe supported input types and codecs for live streaming content\.

 ## Supported Input Types<a name="supported-types-live"></a>

-These are the input types that MediaPackage supports for live content\.
+These are the input types that AWS Elemental MediaPackage supports for live content\.

 | MediaPackage Input Type | Use Case |